alisajad001/30-javascript-projects/README.md

-# 30 JavaScript projects
+# 30 JavaScript Projects

-Started out the famous [javascript30.com](https://javascript30.com) challenge to refresh my JS skills!
+Started the popular [JavaScript30](https://javascript30.com) challenge to brush up on my JS skills!

+## Project 01 – JS Drum Kit

+### What I learned:

+- Using `e.propertyName` (surprisingly, I hadn’t used this before 😄)